microsoft/vscode-docs/api/references/icons-in-labels.md

 Below is a listing of the product icons by identifier.

 The ID of the icon identifies the location where the icon is used.
-The default codicon ID describes what icon from codicon library is used by default and the preview shows how that icon looks like.
+The default codicon ID describes which icon from the codicon library is used by default, and the preview shows what that icon looks like.

-[Product Icon Themes](/api/extension-guides/product-icon-theme) can replace each icon individually as well as all icons from the codicon library.
+[Product Icon Themes](/api/extension-guides/product-icon-theme) can replace each icon individually, as well as all icons from the codicon library.

 <div id="codicon-listing">